AP.6 Graduate Policies

 AP.6.4.5 Graduate Student Parental Leave of Absence

-All degree-seeking graduate students actively enrolled for at least one academic year or four consecutive 8-week sessions, as appropriate to the student’s academic program calendar, who intend to become parents via birth, adoption, foster or custodial care placement shall have the option, after notice to the Associate Provost for Graduate Education (APGE), of taking a Parental Leave of Absence (PLoA).
+All degree-seeking graduate students actively enrolled for at least one academic semester or two consecutive 8-week sessions, as appropriate to the student’s academic program calendar, who intend to become parents via birth, adoption, foster or custodial care placement shall have the option, after notice to the Associate Provost for Graduate Education (APGE), of taking a Parental Leave of Absence (PLoA).

 Purpose: